Healthcare-Robotics/BodyPressure/camera_frame/README_frame.md

 </p>
 See aluminum framing bill of materials in:

 `BodyPressure/camera_frame/bill_of_materials_cameraframe.pdf`.
-You also need to get eight M5 flathead screws that are 1cm long.
+You also need to get eight M5 flathead screws that are 1cm long, and some 1/8" aluminum plates.
+Overall, these instructions are quite high level and this is more challenging than building anything from IKEA.
+I suggest you look very carefully through all the instructions and diagrams before you start.
+Don't hesitate to ask questions by posting an issue on the repo.

 **NOTE: These build instructions are provided "AS IS".
 Improper installation may result in serious injury to yourself or others, damage to your hardware, or damage to other objects in the vicinity.
 You are solely responsible for any damages or harm incurred while building this frame, using this frame, or any consequences thereof.
 Henry M. Clever and any party directly or indirectly involved with this project or build instructions accept no liability for damage, injury or any legal responsibility incurred directly or indirectly from attempting to build and/or use this frame.**